Do you know what marketing automation is?

 Prospect nurturing software

-Forte: Automate regular communication to groups of prospects in effort to convert them into sales.
+Forte: Automate regular communication to groups of prospects in an effort to convert them into sales.

 In a nutshell, prospect nurturing software represents the evolution of traditional email marketing – offering more customization and bells and whistles than its predecessor.